 4-8.
-Recruiting Operations Officer Course (ROOC)
+Battalion Recruiting Operations Officer Course (BROOC)

-The ROOC is a 3-week Distributed Learning (dL) organizational course that provides training for all newly assigned recruiting operations officers.
+The BROOC is a 3-week Distributed Learning (dL) organizational course that provides training for all newly assigned recruiting operations officers.
 The curriculum includes: enlistment processing, eligibility, incentives, prospecting, missioning, and how to evaluate mission progress using data analysis.
-This course is a prerequisite of enrollment on the Battalion S-3 Officer Certification program.
+This course is a prerequisite for enrollment into the Battalion S-3 Officer Certification program.